DMin: Scalable Training Data Influence Estimation for Diffusion Models: Introduction

 To address these challenges, in this paper, we propose \texttt{DMin}, a scalable influence estimation framework for diffusion models.
 Unlike existing approaches that are limited to small models or LoRA-tuned models, the proposed \texttt{DMin} scales effectively to larger diffusion models with billions of parameters.
 For each data sample, \texttt{DMin} first computes and collects gradients at each timestep, then compresses these gradients to MBs or KBs while maintaining performance.
 Following this compression, \texttt{DMin} can accurately estimate the influence of each training data sample on a given generated image or retrieve the top-$k$ most influential samples on-the-fly using K-nearest neighbors (KNN) search, enabling further speedup based on the specific task.

-\textbf{Contributions.} The main contributions of this paper are: \begin{itemize}[itemsep=0pt, topsep=0pt, leftmargin=*, itemsep=0pt, parsep=0pt, partopsep=0pt] \item We introduce \texttt{DMin}, a scalable influence estimation framework for DMs, compatible with various architectures, from small models and LoRA-tuned models to large-scale models with billions of parameters. \item To overcome storage and computational limitations, \texttt{DMin} employs a gradient compression technique, reducing storage from around 40 GB to 80 KB per sample while maintaining accuracy, enabling feasible influence estimation on large models and datasets. \item \texttt{DMin} utilizes KNN to retrieve the top-$k$ most influential training samples for a generated image on-the-fly. \item Our experimental results demonstrates \texttt{DMin}'s effectiveness and efficiency in influence estimation. \item We provide an open-source PyTorch implementation with multiprocessing support\footnote{\href{https://github.com/huawei-lin/DMin}{https://github.com/huawei-lin/DMin}}. \end{itemize}
+\textbf{Contributions.} The main contributions of this paper are: \begin{itemize}[itemsep=0pt, topsep=0pt, leftmargin=*, itemsep=0pt, parsep=0pt, partopsep=0pt] \item We introduce \texttt{DMin}, a scalable influence estimation framework for DMs, compatible with various architectures, from small models and LoRA-tuned models to large-scale models with billions of parameters. \item To overcome storage and computational limitations, \texttt{DMin} employs a gradient compression technique, reducing storage from around 40 GB to 80 KB per sample while maintaining accuracy, enabling feasible influence estimation on large models and datasets. \item \texttt{DMin} utilizes KNN to retrieve the top-$k$ most influential training samples for a generated image on-the-fly. \item Our experimental results demonstrate \texttt{DMin}'s effectiveness and efficiency in influence estimation. \item We provide an open-source PyTorch implementation with multiprocessing support\footnote{We will release the GitHub link after acceptance.}. \end{itemize}